 - In colder climates, BEFORE storing for the winter, be sure your RV's plumbing system is properly Winterized to prevent costly freeze-ups. - 1.
-CHECK your roof and other surfaces for any damage or potential leaks that could go unnoticed until it is too late. - 2.
-CLOSE all windows and roof vents. - 3.
+CHECK your roof and other surfaces for any damage or potential leaks that could go unnoticed until it is too late. - CLOSE all windows and roof vents. - 3.
 TURN OFF 12-volt DC/120-volt AC/propane to the refrigerator; defrost and clean. - 4.
 USE crumpled newspaper or open boxes of baking soda in the refrigerator to eliminate odors during storage. - 5.
 SHUT OFF the propane cylinder valve(s). - 6.
 COVER all external outlets/vents (furnace, exhaust, etc.) to prevent mice or other rodents from entering. - 7.
 COVER the roof air conditioner (if so equipped). - 8.
 DISCONNECT 120-volt AC power to the RV. - 9.
 DO NOT use the leveling legs during storage. - 10.
 DRAIN all water lines. - 11.
 FLUSH, then DRAIN ALL holding tanks; fresh water, gray water, black water and the water heater. - 12.
-DISCONNECT the battery cables from the auxiliary battery terminals & REMOVE all batteries from the RV. - Store batteries in a place where they will not freeze.
-If a battery is frozen, it will no longer hold a proper charge. - 13.
+REMOVE all (customer supplied) batteries from the RV, and store in a place where they will not freeze.
+Batteries that have been frozen will never hold a proper charge. - 13.
 WASH the interior and the exterior of your RV thoroughly. - 14.
 STORE your RV indoors, under a roof or purchase a breathable cover for use during storage. - 15.
 TO PREVENT weather checking and other UV damage, cover tires that are exposed to sunlight.